-When one of my best friends in the world, Amy, moved from New York City to Geneva for a new job, I started plotting ways I could make the trek across the Atlantic and meet her in Switzerland.
-After almost a year and a half of waiting, the stars finally aligned with a two-part ultimate reason for bringing me to Geneva.
+When one of my best friends, Amy, moved from New York City to Geneva for a new job, I started plotting ways I could make the trek across the Atlantic and meet her in Switzerland.
+After almost a year and a half of waiting, the stars finally aligned with a two-part ultimate reason.
+Finally, I would have 48 hours in Geneva.

 - Reason #1.
 With my 30th birthday looming on the horizon, my mom wanted to throw me a birthday party.
-I kindly declined, but suggested a different idea: what if we planned a mother/daughter birthday getaway to see Amy in Switzerland?
+I kindly declined.
+Instead, I suggested a different idea.
+What if we planned a mother/daughter birthday getaway to see Amy in Switzerland?
 (This plan worked.)

 - Reason #2.
 It was Amy’s year to choose the location of #LTfriendsgiving, so naturally she wanted us to visit her in her new city, which is how we settled on our nearby alpine getaway to Val-d’Isère.

-Wouldn’t luck have it that my mom wanted to visit Geneva in December so we could see the Christmas markets, and thus my joint #LTfriendsgiving/girls getaway/birthday trip was born!
-Please note that this kind of good planning happens very rarely in the universe of lazy travelers and should therefore be celebrated without modesty.
+Wouldn’t luck have it that my mom wanted to visit Geneva in December so we could see the Christmas markets?
+Thus, my joint #LTfriendsgiving/girls getaway/birthday trip was born!
+Please note that this kind of good planning happens very rarely in the universe of lazy travelers.
+It should therefore be celebrated without modesty.

 The last time I visited Geneva was with the romantic three years before during our first grand tour around Switzerland.
-At that time, we were both still living and working in New York City, and our budgets were… well, drastically different.
-This time around, with my mom and her best friend Mari in tow, we were prepared to go big and kick off our week-long Swiss adventure in the lap of luxury.
+At that time, we were both still living and working in Manhattan, and our budgets were… different.
+This time around, with my mom and her best friend Mari in tow, we were prepared to go big.
+We wanted to kick off our week-long Swiss adventure in the lap of luxury.

-With 48 hours to explore Geneva, the first stop on our multi-city itinerary, we opted for a laid-back (read: lazy) approach to exploring and focused mainly on eating and drinking.
+With 48 hours in Geneva, the first stop on our multi-city itinerary, we opted for a laid-back (read: lazy) approach.
+We nixed too much exploring and focused mainly on eating and drinking.
 Read on for the best places to stay, eat, drink, and escape!

-Since Geneva would be the first stop of our trip and my Mom and Mari were likely going to be recovering from their long-haul flight from the States, I knew I wanted comfortable and spacious accommodations where we could relax.
-And, since these two Switzerland first-timers would be taking the train from the airport to Geneva (a quick and inexpensive 10-minute ride!) and meeting me in the city, I knew I wanted a central location that was easy to find and within walking distance of the train station.
+Geneva was our first stop, and my Mom and Mari would be recovering from their long-haul flight from the States.
+This meant comfortable and spacious accommodations where we could relax were KEY.
+And, since these two Switzerland first-timers would be taking the train from the airport to Geneva (a quick and inexpensive 10-minute ride!) and meeting me in the city, I knew I wanted a central location.
+We needed something super easy to find, and within walking distance of the train station.

 When I read about Swiss Luxury Apartments in my pre-trip research, I knew I hit the jackpot.
 Located on the north side of the lake, Swiss Luxury Apartments are only a quick walk from both the train station to the north and the popular vieille ville, or Old Town, section of Geneva to the south, making it the perfect spot for both Geneva first-timers and returning visitors.